Should You Buy a Pontoon Boat or Bowrider

 A major setback of purchasing a bowrider is its ability to carry a limited number of passengers.
 A typical bowrider can only accommodate a maximum number of eight people on board.

-With the limited room to move around, this boat is not a good option for recreational activities that involve a large group of people.
+With the limited room to move around, this boat is not a good option for recreational activities involving many people.

 Expensive

-A pontoon boat is a large, multi-hulled, secure, stable, budget-friendly, ‘floating living room’ type freshwater boat.
-This boat allows you to enjoy all types of watersports, like fishing, waterskiing, tubing, and whatnot.
+A pontoon boat is a large, multi-hulled, secure, stable, budget-friendly ‘floating living room’ type freshwater boat.
+It allows you to enjoy all types of watersports, like fishing, waterskiing, tubing, and whatnot.
 There are no limits.

-Another thought is that a bowrider has a windshield and most if not all pontoons do not, so if you like to ride in multiple seasons a bowrider is your answer.
+Another thought is that a bowrider has a windshield, while most if not all, pontoons do not, so if you like to ride in multiple seasons, a bowrider is your answer.

 In comparison, a bowrider is a small, V-hulled, extravagant, speedy recreational boat designed uniquely with a front seating arrangement that can fit your close friends or family.

-This makes them suitable for enjoying high-speed cruising and other thrilling water sports, especially water skiing, in both freshwater and oceans.
+This makes them suitable for high-speed cruising and other thrilling water sports, especially water skiing, in freshwater and oceans.

-Fiberglass is porous and can absorb algae’s/crust over time when sitting in the water for longer periods.
-If you are pulling your boat back and forth to the lake each time you are using it then a bowrider might be your better choice.
+Fiberglass is porous and can absorb algae/crust over time when sitting in the water for extended periods.
+If you pull your boat back and forth to the lake each time you use it, then a bowrider might be your better choice.

 Final Thoughts